-Phenomenology is a methodology for investigating phenomena from the perspective of subjects who experience certain situations.
+Phenomenology is a methodology for investigating phenomena from the perspective of subjects who have experienced certain situations.
 Phenomenology can help "uncover 'lived'

 experiences" and is used to explore management concepts and phenomena (Anosike et al., 2012, p.
 5).
-This qualitative study is carried out directly on the occurring phenomena and aims to reveal the experiences, not to use conceptualization or theory (van Manen and van Manen, 2021).
-Spiegelberg (1975, p. xiv) in van Manen and van Manen's (2021) study suggests "doing phenomenology on the phenomenon itself."
-Considering that the COVID-19 pandemic has been a distinct situation over the last decade, phenomenology is an appropriate study for revealing and uncovering the various experiences of business actors during a crisis.
+This qualitative study was carried out directly on the occurring phenomena and aimed to reveal the experiences, not to use conceptualization or theory (van Manen and van Manen, 2021).
+Spiegelberg (1975, p. xiv) in van Manen and van Manen's (2021) study suggests "doing phenomenology on the phenomenon itself".
+"Considering that the COVID-19 pandemic has been a distinct situation over the last decade, phenomenology is an appropriate study for revealing and uncovering the various experiences of business actors during a crisis.

-The characteristics of a phenomenological study are descriptive and include direct exploration, analysis, and description of phenomena free from assumptions (Anosike et al., 2012).
-One of the keywords in the operationalization of phenomenology is phenomenological reduction, that is, suspension of theoretical bias regarding the situation being investigated.
+Phenomenological studies are descriptive and include direct exploration, analysis, and description of phenomena that are free from assumptions (Anosike et al., 2012).
+One of the keywords in the operationalization of phenomenology is phenomenological reduction, that is, the suspension of theoretical bias regarding the situation being investigated.
 The researcher directly explored the informants' experiences and analyzed and described them as a picture of the reality of the participants (Goulding, 2005; van Manen & van Manen, 2021).

 The study of the impact of COVID-19 on business using the phenomenological method is critical because "engagement with a phenomenological research approach would provide an opportunity for managers to articulate their experiences and therefore become more aware of themselves and their management actions - more importantly, how their actions constitute the bases for empirical knowledge and for shaping organisational policies."
 (Anosike et al., 2012, p.
 14, italic added).
 Thus, through a phenomenological study in which business actors reveal their remarkable experiences in pulling through the pandemic, they become more mindful of what they have been through and aware of both deliberate and unintentional strategies.
-In doing so, other stakeholders (i.e., the government and society) will also benefit from the findings.
+In doing so, other stakeholders (i.e., the government and society) also benefit from the findings.

-This study employed Goulding's (2005) steps in performing phenomenology: (1) collecting data and thoroughly reading all transcripts of interviews, (2) identifying keywords that emerge from the informants' narratives, (3) formulating meanings, (4) conducting steps (1) to (3) with other informants and in-depth interviews with previous informants; (5) integrating meanings into themes and producing rich statements; and (6) reducing matching themes and compiling explanations.
-Goulding (2005) recommended validating themes by cross-checking with interviewees; however, due to several constraints, four researchers mainly performed a cross-check to verify the theme extraction and did not involve interviewees in this last step.
-Appendix A presents the list of interview questions.
+This study employed Goulding's (2005) steps in performing phenomenology: (1) collecting data and thoroughly reading all transcripts of interviews, (2) identifying keywords that emerged from the informants' narratives, (3) formulating meanings, (4) conducting steps (1) to (3) with other informants and in-depth interviews with previous informants.
+(5) integrating meanings into themes and producing rich statements, and (6) reducing matching themes and compiling explanations.
+Goulding (2005) recommended validating themes by cross-checking with interviewees; however, due to several constraints, four researchers mainly performed a cross-check to verify theme extraction and did not involve interviewees in this last step.
+Appendix A presents a list of interview questions.

-The phenomenological literature suggests exploring experiences from certain situations from at least 6-8 sources (Pietkiewicz & Smith, 2014) or as many sources as possible until no new insights are obtained in addressing research questions (Mack et al., 2005).
+The phenomenological literature suggests exploring experiences from certain situations from at least to 6-8 sources (Pietkiewicz & Smith, 2014) or as many sources as possible until no new insights are obtained in addressing research questions (Mack et al., 2005).
 This study used a semi-structured guide to interview batik small and medium-sized business owners in Java.
-Since most batik business was closed, the researchers contacted owners whose shop managed to operationalize post-lockdown.
-From the time allotted for three months of data collection, this study obtained 23 informants, each representing one Batik SME business.
+Since most batik businesses were closed, the researchers contacted owners whose shops managed to operationalize post-lockdown.
+The researchers directly approached the SME owners and asked them to participate in the study.
+Several business owners also recommended that their colleagues be included in the study (snowball approach).
+From the time allotted for the data collection, this study obtained 23 informants, each representing one SME business.